Children's Hospital is part of the UPMC family.

 During your two-day evaluation (to determine if a liver transplant is recommended), you will meet with several members of the multi-disciplinary team, which includes:

 After consultation with the team and review of test results, the liver transplant surgeons will discuss their recommendation with you.
 If liver transplantation is recommended, Children’s is able to provide you with the most up-to-date advances in transplantation.
 The transplant surgeons will discuss and assist you in pursuing all of options available based on your child’s needs.

 These options include:

-Once your child is placed on the liver transplant list, we will work with your local physician in caring for your child.
+Once your child is placed on the list by your transplant coordinator, we will work with your local physician in caring for your child throughout the liver transplant process.
 It is important that you and your local physician keep the transplant team informed of your child’s medical condition.
 This information could affect your child’s status on the national transplant waiting list.

 Children’s recognizes that waiting is often the most difficult time for families.
 Your transplant coordinator will guide you during the transplant procedure and assist you in making the all necessary travel arrangements, and are available to address your questions and concerns at all times.
 A pager will be provided free of charge upon request.